jssteinberg/some-makeup/src/routes/index.md

 ---
 title: some.makeup
-description: makeup style for life
+description: Makeup some style for the web
 layout: no
 ---